SriVignesh-G/event-registration/README.md

 ### Step 5:

-fork the repository in your github and clone the repository from your github.
+Fork the repository in your github and clone the repository from your github.

 ### Step 6: